 We exchanged rueful smiles and I drove back home, blinking back tears.

 I began my search in earnest, then.
 I had seen enough in an hour’s time to know that I was being selfish and had wallowed in misery long enough.
 Too many desperate dogs out there and I had love and means to care for one.
 Several friends hunted with me and sent me link after link, screenshot after screenshot.
 My closest buddies were all in this with me and I was so thankful for their support and unfaltering confidence that I was ready, whether I knew it or not.
-I sat in the Lowe’s parking lot for a time, pouring over the dogs sent my way.
+I sat in the Lowe’s parking lot for a time, poring over the dogs sent my way.
 I found something I didn’t like about every one of them, which, in my mind, meant that I didn’t really want one bad enough.
 I sighed.

 When I got home I stumbled upon a guy who was in Johnson City.
 He had the misfortune of being named Bob, but he looked like a lot of fun.
 I needed fun.
 I emailed through the Petfinder app but then I got ants in my pants and decided to Facebook message the shelter directly.
 Maybe I would get a quicker reply for more information about his age and heartworm history.
 Wonder of wonders, they immediately answered me.
 He was around six and on heartworm preventative.
 I told the person I was on my way, see them in two hours, and she was like, “Whoa, whoa, whoa.
 You gotta fill out an application first, and once it is approved, we can make an appointment.”
 And that is when my balloon deflated.
 I wouldn’t get to meet him today for sure.
 I was already cutting it close if I had left right then.
 So I filled out their app and got approval within an hour.
 I decided to wait till the following Sunday to meet him, since I would already be halfway there, visiting a friend in Greeneville, and plus, that way I wouldn’t have to worry about what to do with him while I was away from home for the Apple Festival.
 I selfishly prayed that no one would adopt him before my appointment.